How To Make a Spoiler Tag in Discord

 Underline Bold Italics: _***phrase***_

-Also, if you’ve no desire to use markdown but want some of those symbols in your text, place a backslash at the start of the phrase.
-That way, you can use asterisks.
-However, this doesn’t work in messages that have edits or underscores.
+Also, if you’ve no desire to use Markdown but want to use Markdown symbols in your text, place a backslash at the start of the phrase.
+That way, you can use asterisks and other Markdown symbols.
+However, this backslash feature doesn’t work in messages that have edits or underscores.

 Interestingly, Discord supports code blocks as well.
-To do so, simply wrap your text in something called a backtick: `
+To do so, simply wrap your text in something called a backtick for inline code: `

 Since its inception, Discord has grown into one of the most used platforms on all of the internet.
 Coders, gamers, writers, blockchain enthusiasts, and more have all found their home there.
 Users have made best friends thanks to its voice chat and screen sharing features as well.
 It’s almost as if you’re in the same room as them when using Discord.